ci-lab-cz/crem-dock/README.md

 ```
 There are three additional arguments:
 `--plif` - takes a list of contacts
-`--plif_cutoff` - the minimum fraction of satisfied contact
+`--plif_cutoff` - the minimum fraction of satisfied contact (1 means 100%, thus molecules should have all of them to have a chance to be selected for the next iteration)
 `--plif_protein` - a protein the same as used for docking, but having all hydrogens explicit